harness/developer-hub/docs/platform/delegates/delegate-reference/YAML/example-kubernetes-manifest-harness-delegate.md

 nextGen: true

-# Below are the required fields, no default values are populated for these.
+# Below are the required fields.
+No default values are populated for these.
 # Please add values for the delegate to work.

 # Account Id to which the delegate will be connecting.